scraed/CharacteristicGuidanceWebUI/README.md

 ## Compatibility and Issues

+### June 24, 2024: Inconsistent Forge Implementation.
+- Note that the current forge implementation of CHG does not always generate the same image as CHG on WebUI.
+See this [pull request](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/13).
+We are still investigating why it happends.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: